Tenant insurance for Ontario renters

 With the increasing cost of claims, legal fees and the willingness of society to seek legal action, $2 million in coverage has become the new standard.
 Often times increments of $1 million in coverage come at a small price difference.
 Increasing your coverage from $1 million to $2 million may cost less than $20/year.

-Being an outlet for over 70 of Canada’s top insurers means we have access to a wide range of insurance solutions at some of the best rates in Ontario.
+Being an insurance brokerage representing over 70 of Canada’s top insurers means we have access to a wide range of insurance solutions at some of the best rates in Ontario.
 Want to learn more about the coverage options available to you?
 Here’s a few of them.